 Learn how developers can inspect your designs and export assets in our web app — no Mac required.

-With the web Inspector, you can select and measure between layers on Artboards, view layer attributes, and copy values to your clipboard.
-The web Inspector is available for all members (Editors and Viewers) in a shared Workspace by default.
-For documents you upload to your My Drafts folder, you can enable the web Inspector for anyone you share them with from the Document Settings menu.
+Inspecting in the web app is available for all members (Editors and Viewers) and Guests with Inspect permissions in a Workspace by default.
+For documents you upload to My Drafts, you can enable the web app Inspector for anyone you share them with from the Document Settings menu.

 How to inspect layers

 The attributes that you see in the sidebar will depend on the type of layer you’ve selected and the values for that attribute.
-For example, default values such as 100% opacity or a
+For example, when inspecting borders, we’ll show its basic parameters, like color or position, as well as any border option like dashes, gaps, cap or join styles.

 Normal blend mode are hidden to keep things simple.